oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 # Oppia's Project Ideas

 The following is a list of Oppia's 2018 GSoC project ideas.
-Students are welcome to choose among these ideas, or propose their own.
+You are welcome to choose among these ideas, or propose your own!
 However, if you are proposing something original, it's essential to engage with the Oppia community in order to get feedback and guidance to improve the proposal, as well as to make sure that it fits in with the team's overall plans.

 This year, the Oppia team is offering three types of projects: infrastructure projects, projects that improve the learner experience, and projects that improve the creator experience.
 Some of the project ideas are annotated with notes and suggestions from the mentors, but please bear in mind that the main purpose of these notes is simply to suggest ideas or possible starting points; they aren't meant to be prescriptive.
 You'd also be welcome to include discussions of other relevant aspects (that aren't mentioned in the notes) to your proposal.
 For more information, see: [Tips for writing a good project plan](#tips-for-writing-a-good-project-plan).